klrmn/nose-selenium/README.rst

     [snip]
       --with-nose-selenium  Enable plugin NoseSelenium: None
                             [NOSE_WITH_NOSE_SELENIUM]
+      --config-file         Load options from ConfigParser compliant config file.
+                            Values in config file will override values sent on the command line.
       --browser-location=BROWSER_LOCATION
                             Run the browser in this location (default ['local'], options [local, remote, grid, sauce]).
 May be stored